rodtermaat/GettingAndCleaningData/README.md

 The data must first be downloaded at the following url:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 The data is downloaded, unzipped, and stored locally.
 This can be done manually, or using the included run_analysis.R script.
-The data must be stored on the working directory in a direcotry called data.
+The data must be stored on the working directory in a directory called data.
 Additionally the data directory structure of the original download must be perserved.

 The following instructions were given for the assignment: